 It is not uncommon for southern states to experience issues with snake infestations.
 Snakes tend to seek out convenient shelters, such as wall cavities, foundations, and cellars, to hide in.

-The rise of infestations is in winter and after floods.
-Even if the winter is warm in your region, snakes may invade your house to find shelter and food.
+The occurrence of infestations tends to increase during the winter months and after floods.
+Even if the winter in your region is mild, snakes may still enter your home in search of shelter and food.

 Snake Poop: Easy Identification Guide

 In this guide, I covered all the aspects that are needed for snake poop identification and secure disposal.
 Read it attentively to avoid making mistakes as they may expose you and your household to danger.

 What does snake poop look like?

 Identifying snake feces is typically easier than identifying droppings left by rodents.
 Snake droppings usually have a tubular shape with a cord-like appearance and may have either an even shape or an irregular surface.
 Most snakes’ droppings are dark in color but may have lighter streaks of urine present.

 It is not uncommon for people to mistake snake droppings for bird droppings, which is why it can be helpful to have pictures of snake feces for comparison.
 It is also advisable to examine the feces more closely to determine if there are any hair or bones from the snake’s prey present.

 If there are large snakes in your area, it is important to be aware that their droppings may be larger in size and contain a significant amount of liquid urine.
 For instance, when a python defecates, the resulting droppings are often so substantial that it is difficult to mistake them for the feces of other animals.
 Therefore, it is important to keep this in mind if there are large snakes present in your environment.